 - Enhancing the Customer Journey: How customer journeys can be enhanced with new ideas and technology to increase sales and profit and, in turn, begin to fix the cracks in the retail world as we know it.

-- The Right In-store Experience: Satisfaction comes in many flavors – joy, convenience, problems solved, breakthroughs, discovery, getting a deal, being unique.
+- The Right In-store Experience (Coming Soon!): Satisfaction comes in many flavors – joy, convenience, problems solved, breakthroughs, discovery, getting a deal, being unique.
 We make the argument that these experiences can be designed to be unique to the physical store and are a huge competitive advantage.

-- Store Space Management: Retail square footage is not cheap.
+- Store Space Management (Coming Soon!): Retail square footage is not cheap.
 It’s important to use design thinking to make decisions about what is space worthy.
 How often should the space change, season-to-season or day-to-day?
 How do you manage that?
 How do you represent things that aren’t space worthy but are store worthy?
 We’ll explore rules of thumb when planning layout, fixtures, and substitution/augmentation with digital components.

-- The Retail Brand Ecosystem: All forms of business are omni-channel at their core.
-We’ll attempt make this concept tangible and take it beyond the buzzword hype as it relates to retail.
-We’ll show how to create a superior customer experience by providing a high level view of how the proper platform and product architecture can open up new insights to help every level of retail organizations.
+- The Retail Brand Ecosystem (Coming Soon!): All forms of business are omni-channel at their core.
+We’ll attempt to make this concept tangible and take it beyond the buzzword hype as it relates to retail.
+We’ll show how to create a superior customer experience by providing a high-level view of how the proper platform and product architecture can open up new insights to help every level of retail organizations.